eddelbuettel/swc-2015-04-17-nw/README.md

-# SWC R bootcamp, Northwestern University
+## Software Carpentry R workshop at Northwestern University

 April 17th - 18th, 2015

 Location to be determined.